+1.6 Schedules

+for PW-CF7 and

-1.6 Schedules for PW-CF7 and PW-CF8
+PW-CF8The Schedules for PW-CF7 and PW- CF8 are in one part only, to be filled in

-The Schedules for PW-CF7 and PW- CF8 are in one part only, to be filled in by the Employer.
-The following table presents a summary of the content of the Schedule.
+by the Employer.
+The following table presents a summary of the content of the

+Schedule.

 Clause Description 1.1 Identifies the Employer's Representative; and the documents stating the Scope.
 1.8 (CF 7 only) Indicates whether or not a performance bond is required; and whether or not the Contractor (or a Contractor nominee) is to be appointed as Project Supervisor for the Construction Stage.
 3.1 (CF7 only) Lists documents containing the Contractor's proposals (if any).
 4.6 (CF7 only) Indicates the weather station whose data will be used in determining weather events.
 7.1 Indicates whether payment will be on the basis of milestones in the Milestones Table or on the basis of the Bill of Quantities.
 12.3 Specifies the minimum indemnity for employer's liability insurance, for any one event.
 12.4 Specifies whether or not professional indemnity insurance is required; and where it is, the minimum indemnity limit (annual aggregate).
 12.5 Specifies the maximum excess levels permitted for insurances.
 13.2 (CF7 only) Indicates documents for which licences or copyright are required.
-16.2 (CF7 only) Specifies the person empowered to nominate an arbitrator in the event of a dispute if the parties cannot agree.
+16.2 & 16.3 (CF7 only) Specifies the person empowered to nominate an arbitrator in the event of a dispute if the parties cannot agree.
+Fixed text dictates whom will appoint an Adjudicator where the parties cannot agree.